 Spicy Black Bean Soup

-Make this weeknight dinner in a flash: Use 3 cans (15.5 ounces each) black beans, rinsed and drained, along with 3 cups water, and start with step 2.
-For a crunchy topping, cut corn tortillas into strips, toss with a little oil, then bake at 350 degrees until crisp.
+For a crunchy topping to this flavorful soup, cut corn tortillas into strips, toss with a little oil, then bake at 350 degrees until crisp.

 - 1 pound dried black beans, picked over, soaked overnight, and drained